North Island Okavango: Our full report

 The water-rich setting is typical of this area of the north-west of the Okavango Delta, a network of channels and lagoons broken up by individual islands – of which North Island is one.
 Floodplains, open savannah and woodlands are home to the full range of Okavango wildlife, while more than 350 species of bird await the keen birdwatcher.

-A ring of mature trees, from ebony and leadwood to mangosteen and wild fig, surrounds the camp, whose three tented suites looking out across a hippo-filled lagoon will guarantee a high level of privacy.
+Shaded by a ring of mature trees, from ebony and leadwood to mangosteen and wild fig, North Island Okavango’s four tented suites look out across a hippo-filled lagoon which promotes a high level of privacy.

 The tents are enormous, their wide frontage guaranteeing views from each area.
-Taking centre stage is a four-poster bed, flanked by a serious but contemporary bathroom (with indoor and outdoor showers and a bathtub) and an understated lounge.
+Taking centre stage is a four-poster bed, flanked by a serious but contemporary bathroom (with indoor and outdoor showers and a bathtub) and an understated lounge that has its own bathroom.
+This lounge can be converted to a second bedroom by configuring the sofa as a sleeper couch, which would work well for families; there are also plans for a family suite in 2025, along with two further tented suites.

 Step out on to the deck for a dip in the private plunge pool or relax with a book or binoculars on the sunken sundeck.
 On cooler evenings, a fireplace will add warmth, and Wi-Fi is standard in the suites.